GL9988/Healthcare-Demand-Operational-Insights-Dashboard/README.md

 ---

 ## ✅ Key Takeaway
-Business analysis and data storytelling can transform raw behavioral data into strategy.
+I always believe that business analysis and data storytelling can transform raw behavioral data into strategy.
 This project demonstrates how marketing and product decisions can be informed by customer-level insights to drive sustainable growth.